meenakshighosal/contoso-creative-writer/Labs/Instructions/exercise3.md

 After you complete this exercise, you will:

- -  Learn to run and verify both Python and Javascript components of the application.
+ -  Testing the Application Locally: API and Web.

 ### Task 1: Testing the Application Locally: API and Web